 Don't Call it

-In the late 1980’s a now-defunct Wellesley company, Bislett Sports International, produced 300 pairs of the original Bislett pants.
-A quarter of a century and countless winter miles later, those originals have proved durable enough for the extremely long haul.
-So much so that in 2014 Tracksmith reintroduced them to our running rotation, mixing modern detailing with the unimprovable qualities of the originals.
-Nine years on, the style is still going strong.
-"I got my Bisletts when they first came out," says author Scott Douglas.
-"They've been my main winter running pant here in Maine since, and are as good as new.
-The combination of performance and durability makes them a bargain."
+In the late 1980’s a now-defunct Wellesley, Massachusetts company, Bislett Sports International, produced 300 pairs of winter running pants.
+A quarter of a century and countless winter miles later, those originals proved durable enough for the extremely long haul.
+So much so that in 2014 we reintroduced them, mixing modern detailing and fabric upgrade with the unimprovable qualities of the originals.
+Nine years later, the Bislett Pants remain the most distinct and technical winter running pant on the market with an unmatched combination of performance and durability.

 The Bislett Pants are constructed from an innovative Swiss-made, four-way stretch dryskin fabric.
 The result is a running pant that performs like your favorite tights.
 They're moisture wicking, abrasion resistant and water-repelling.

 While stirrups may seem anachronistic, they serve an essential purpose: holding the pant legs in place for extra protection in nastier conditions.
 Plus, our Bisletts have high and long ankle zippers to make it easier than ever to pull off your pants after a cold run.

 As runners, we know how many ways a pocket can go wrong.
 That’s why we took such pains to make ours right.
 The minimal side-seam pocket on the Bislett was designed to fit your iPhone, keys or credit cards.

 Eliot Stretch: 63% Nylon / 31% Polyester / 6% Elastane, 180 gsm